- “Why wouldn’t we rejoice”

-- Watch the live streaming of our concert
+- Watch the Christmas concert of our family ensemble Sedlák Virtuosi live

 Lucie Sedláková Hůlová is a sought-after violinist and chamber musician, who graduated from the Prague Conservatory and from the Prague Academy of Music (Masters degree).
 Lucie has to her credit an impressive list of solo appearances with Czech orchestras as well as with partners in various chamber music combinations.

 She regularly plays with her husband, cellist Martin Sedlák, as the Czech String Duo, and together they also join forces with pianist Veronika Böhmová to form the Kinsky Trio Prague.
 She frequently plays with her father, violinist Pavel Hůla and is a member and soloist of the Praga Camerata chamber orchestra.
 Together with her husband and their children Magdalena (violin) and Lukas (cello) they perform as the family ensemble Sedlak Virtuosi.

 Lucie was briefly a member of the European Union Youth Orchestra, conducted by Bernard Haitink.
 In 2000 – 2006 she was a member of the UBS Verbier Festival Orchestra where she played with many of the world’s most famous and respected conductors and soloists.